 So what is WWE Network, and what do you need to know before you sign up for it to watch its content?
 We have the answers for you so you can prepare for all the action in and out of the ring.
-And don’t forget to sign up for $9.99 a month!
+And don’t forget to sign up if you live outside the US.

 What is WWE Network?

 The streaming service first launched in 2014.
 The reason for the service was that WWE’s owners decided they want more control of the content created by the organization, rather than depend on cable TV channel agreements.
 The service currently has just under 1.5 million subscribers, according to WWE’s latest financial statement.

 How much is WWE Network?

 WWE Network costs differently overseas.
 In Canada, it cost $14.99 CAN a month, plus access to your local cable or satellite TV service.
 It costs £9.99 per month in the UK and €12.99 per month in Europe.

 Is there a way to watch WWE Network for free?

 Yes, there is.
 The service recently allowed anyone with a free WWE Network account can watch a ton of content on the service.
 That includes replays of recent WWE TV shows, along with a selection of original shows and more.

 WWE Network used to offer a 30-day free trial for the full service, but that has now been discontinued.